 MY BIRD WONT EAT VEGGIES

 Birds that have not been introduced to fruit and vegetables at a young age, will take a bit of convincing to eat them when they are older.
 Birds will instinctively only eat what they are used to eating.
 But that does not mean that birds won’t try new foods.
-They are highly inquisitive creatures and it won’t take too long before their curiosity gets the better of them.
-There are several exciting ways in which to introduce new foods to parrots.
-You can read all about these ways in my article entitled “How to offer birds food”
+They are highly inquisitive creatures, and it won’t take too long before their curiosity gets the better of them.

-One mistake that some owners do make is that they are not consistent when introducing new food to their birds.
-When introducing new food to a toddler, when the toddler spits out the new food the mother does not give up.
-The mother offers and encourages the child to eat those foods daily and offers a wide variety of food.
+One mistake that some owners do make; is that they are not consistent when introducing new food to their birds.
+When introducing new food to a toddler the mother does not give up, regardless how many times the child spits it out.
+The mother offers and encourages the child to eat those foods daily, and offers a wide variety of food.
 The parent gives lots of praise when the toddler eventually swallows the food.
 There is no difference between introducing food to a baby or a parrot.
 It has to be a daily event with a wide variety of food, prepared in different ways.